-Live Heats are held around Australia, in New Zealand and in London.
+Live Heats are held around Australia, and have also been held historically in London and New Zealand.
 Contestants perform one item of their own choice from their submitted repertoire and the Adjudication Panel may select additional item/s.
 Contestants are then interviewed by the Panel.

 SELECTION OF SEMI-FINALISTS

 The National Adjudicator, assisted by 2 local Adjudicators in each of the cities where Heats are held, selects 10 Semi-Finalists.

 The IFAC Handa Australian Singing Competition is committed to finding and fostering the next generation of classical singers and the Semi-Finals are instrumental in achieving this aim.
 Though the highlight of the Semi-Finals is the public concert, the Semi-Finals are actually a week-long process for the singers, encompassing a Workshop, a Private Adjudication Session and, of course, the Semi-Finals Concert.
 This stage of the Competition is not simply about pitting one singer against another, but also about helping the singers develop as artists.
 Indeed, education is a cornerstone of the IFAC Handa Australian Singing Competition.